Bambu Lab X1C Review: The Printer That Changed Everything

 The X1C is Bambu Lab's flagship single extruder 3D printer.
 It features a CoreXY design, enclosed chamber (heated up to 50°C), auto bed leveling via lidar, auto filament calibration, and print speeds up to 500mm/s on the X and Y axes.
 It's not the cheapest printer on the market, but it's also not trying to be.

 Price range: roughly $1,000-$1,400 depending on whether you grab the stand-alone printer or bundle it with the AMS (Automatic Material System) for multi-color printing.
+If you are ready to pull the trigger, check the current price on Amazon .
+That link supports this operation, which feels appropriate since the operation lives inside that printer.

 Why This Printer?

 I chose the X1C with AMS for one reason: reliability at speed.
-When you're running a business — even a small one — downtime costs money.
+When you're running a business, even a small one, downtime costs money.
 The X1C is known for being "set it and forget it."
 You hit print, you walk away, it works.
 That's worth more than any spec sheet number.

 The AMS adds multi-color capability with 4 spools.
 For the print shop side of this business, that means I can produce colorful, finished-quality products without manual filament swaps.
 Time saved = money earned.